-Within ten (10) working days of the Provost's recommendation on an evaluation that has gone through the Appeals Committee, the Provost shall provide the members of the Appeals Committee with a copy of the recommendation.
+Within ten (10) working days of the disposition of an appeal, the Provost shall provide the members of the Appeals Committee with a copy of the decision.

-10.290 PROVOST'S RECOMMENDATION - APRIL 25
+10.290 PROVOST'S RECOMMENDATION

 The decision of the Provost shall be based on the total evaluation record, including findings and recommendations of the Appeals Committee, shall be consistent with his/her overall administrative responsibilities, and shall constitute the final institutional recommendation to the Board regarding matters of faculty retention, salary increment, promotion, and tenure.
 The recommendation shall be forwarded to each faculty member by April 25 provided all other recommendations have been timely forwarded and no matter is under appeal.
 The Provost, after consultation with the Vice President for Research and Creative Scholarship, will forward recommendations for research faculty on an identical timeline.